Real Estate

 Important: Do not drink water from the hot water faucet or use a hot water tap to mix with baby formula because heated water can contain higher lead concentrations.

 Pregnant women can pass lead to their unborn children.
-Lead can be present in breast milk, so it’s vital for breastfeeding mothers to reduce all lead exposure and should consume filtered water or bottled water.
+Lead can be present in breast milk, so it’s vital for breastfeeding mothers to reduce all lead exposure and consume filtered water or bottled water.

 If you’re pregnant or have children younger than six years old, see your doctor if your drinking water exceeds the Canadian MAC for lead in drinking water in British Columbia or if you have any concerns about lead exposure.